 Follow-up Audit

 The SAI Philippines has a unique system in-placed because of the settlement of accounts.
-The Auditors may issue a Notice of Charge when there is underassessment or under-collections of revenue or income; Notice of Disallowance when there are illegal, irregular, unnecessary, unconscionable, excessive, extravagant expenditures of public funds; and Notice of Suspension when the expenditure is of doubtful legality and validity.
-When accounts are settled by the person/s liable a Notice of Settlement of Suspension/Disallowance or Charges shall be issued.
+The Auditors may issue a Notice of Charge (NC) when there is underassessment or under-collections of revenue or income; Notice of Disallowance (ND) when expenditures of public funds are found to be illegal, irregular, unnecessary, unconscionable, excessive, extravagant; and Notice of Suspension (NS) when the expenditure is found to be of doubtful legality or validity, pending the submission of sufficient explanation or justification for its incurrence.
+When accounts are settled by the person/s liable, a Notice of Settlement of Suspension/Disallowance or Charges shall be issued.
+Appeals from ND/NS/NC issued by the Audit Groups/Teams are decided upon by the RDs/CDs, and the Commission Proper.

 Aside from the audit function and processes mentioned above, the SAI Philippines also exercises quasi-judicial powers.
-Notice of Disallowance (ND) is issued on illegal, irregular, unnecessary, unconscionable, excessive and extravagant expenditures of public funds.
-While Notice of Suspension (NS) is issued for expenditures of doubtful validity that needs further explanation or justification for its incurrence.
-On the other hand, Notice of Charge is (ND) issued for under-collection or under remittance of revenue or income.
-Appeals from ND/NS/NC issued by the Audit Groups/Teams are decided upon by the RDs/CDs, and the Commission Proper.
+Appeals from ND/NC issued by the Audit Groups/Teams are decided upon by the RDs/CDs, and the Commission Proper.

 [1] Chairman and the two Commissioners shall together be known as the Commission Proper